 special first line when the Java launcher is used explicitly to run the code in

 above.
 Indeed, the use of the shebang mechanism to execute files that follow

-the standard naming convention for Java source files is not recommended.
+the standard naming convention for Java source files is not permitted.

 The status quo has worked for 20+ years; we could continue with that.